scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 - Research software relies on computational libraries.

 Software is the instrument with which we see data.
-The way we express our thoughts and reasoning about the world, into investigative instruments.
+The way we express our thoughts and reasoning about the world as investigative instruments.

 ---